The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

 $43,888

-Has authority to hire/fire or input on personnel decisions
+Has authority to hire / fire, or input on personnel decisions

-Exercise of discretion and independent judgment on significant matters
+Exercises discretion and independent judgment on significant matters

 Primary duty requires advanced knowledge in a field of science or learning